eiahb3838ya/PHBS_ML_for_quant_project/README.md

 We will also use CSCV framework to evaluate the probability of overfitting in backtesting level.

-### PART2 Data Preprocessing and Feature Selection
+### Part 2 Data Preprocessing and Feature Selection

 #### 2.1 Data Collection

 The goal of our timing model is to forecast Wind All A Index, using 60 factors including interest rate factors, commodity factors and other factors.
 And the time range of our data is from April 1, 2008 to March 6, 2020.
+Raw data are in [this file](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/tree/master/00%20data/rawMacroFactor).

 Except for the factors chosen in our reference research report, we add two kinds of features.
 One of them is Shanghai Composite Index, which is a good indicator that reflects Chinese stock market expectations.
 The other is stock indexes of foreign stock market, including Nikkei Index and three American stock indexes, because we believe that the volatility of foreign stock prices can have a significant influence on Chinese market.
+New data are in [this file](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/tree/master/00%20data/AddNewData).
 We list a few of these factors in Table 1.

 Table 1.
 Factors we use (part)